 To seek advice on neutering or to request financial assistance to get your cat neutered if you are on a limited income, please call Chats du Quercy on 05 63 94 73 97

-Chats du Quercy have been given the transcript of the Cat’s protection video – “Don’ let kittens have kittens”, they have kindly allowed us to translate it into french.
+Chats du Quercy have been given the transcript of the Cat’s protection video – “Don’ let kittens have kittens”, they have kindly allowed us to translate it into French.
+If you’d like a French copy, please contact us.